sgireddy/SHACKSparkKafkaCassandra/readme.md

 <h4>Critical Code Explained</h4>

-<a href='https://spark.apache.org/docs/1.6.1/streaming-kafka-integration.html'> Spark Streaming + Kafka Integration Guide </a>
- and the <a href='https://github.com/apache/spark/blob/master/examples/src/main/scala/org/apache/spark/examples/streaming/DirectKafkaWordCount.scala'> direct streaming example </a> is pretty simple and easy to understand (in my opinion as simple as MSMQ) so I am leaving kafka & cassandra integration for brevity.
-I will comback and add more details later.

-I am more interested in achieving resilience & fault tolerance with checkpointing (see spark streaming programming guide for more details) using our getStreamingContext method.
-I fumbled many times on checkpointing, kudos to Ahmed Alkilani for explaining this in detail in his course (I recommend this even if you are an experienced Spark developer).

-Let's take a look at the code first in the order of its execution:
+For brevity I am skipping basics of streaming context.
+Please see References for more details. <br />
+<b>Streaming Context: Enabling Fault Tolerance with checkpoints</b>

+Let the code speak: <br />

 1. SparkConsumer.scala is our entry point, here is how we instantiate our streaming context (ssc) by invoking getStreamingContext helper function from utils config.Contexts.
-Please note, we injecting streaming handler (ProductActivityByReferrerETL) as an argument.
+Please note, we injecting streaming handler (ProductActivityByReferrerET
+L) as an argument.

             val ssc = config.Contexts